siddarthx07/portfolio/readme.md

 ## Portfolio Features

 ### 🏠 Hero Section
-- Interactive 3D background with Vanta.js animations
+- Interactive 3D background with Vanta.js cloud animations
+- Performance optimized with auto-pause when scrolled away or tab hidden
-- Responsive design with mobile-optimized layouts
+- Responsive design with mobile-optimized layouts and reduced rendering quality
 - Smooth scroll-triggered animations using GSAP

 ### 👨‍💻 About Section